-Premiums on personal pension policies are payable net of basic rate tax relief at source, with any appropriate higher or additional rate relief usually being claimed via the PAYE code or self assessment Tax Return.
+Premiums on personal pension policies are payable net of basic rate tax relief at source, with any appropriate higher or additional rate relief usually being claimed via the PAYE code or self assessment tax return.

-Francesca will earn £60,000 in 2018/19.
-She will invest $\pounds$ 12,500 into her personal pension policy.
+Stephanie will earn £60,000 in 2019/20.
+She will invest £12,500 into her personal pension policy.
 She is entitled to the basic personal allowance and has no other income.

-Francesca will pay her pension provider a premium, net of basic rate tax relief of $\pm 10,000$ .
-She is also entitled to higher rate tax relief on the gross premium, amounting to $\pm 2,500$ .
+Stephanie will pay her pension provider a premium, net of basic rate tax relief of £10,000.
+She is also entitled to higher rate tax relief on the gross premium, amounting to £2,500.

-As Francesca is an employee, we can ask HMRC to give the relief through her PAYE code.
-Otherwise, we would claim in Francesca's 2019 Tax Return.
-Thus the net cost to Francesca of a £12,500 contribution to her pension policy is just £7,500.
+As Stephanie is an employee, we can ask HMRC to give the relief through her PAYE code.
+Otherwise, we would claim in Stephanie's 2020 Tax Return.
+Thus the net cost to Stephanie of a £12,500 contribution to her pension policy is just £7,500.